 Day 1 - Richea Creek carpark to Lake Rhona

 From Richea Creek carpark, a relatively gentle path takes you to the Gordon River crossing in under an hour.
 Take care when crossing and do not attempt after heavy rainfall or if moderate to heavy rain is forecast during your trip.
 When the river is at lower levels, walkers can wade across the 50 metre crossing with care.
 Gordon River is the last major stop for fresh water before reaching Lake Rhona.

 The track from the river crosses some very muddy sections of buttongrass and dry sclerophyll forest before a 2 km climb towards Lake Rhona, perched 300m above the valley floor.
 The climb is quite steep and exposed, but with rewarding views.

-Camping is recommended at the campsites at Lake Rhona – on the flats behind the dunes.
-There are small tent sites trackside in the valley floor.
+Campsites at Lake Rhona are located behind the dunes and there are some tent sites trackside on the valley floor.

 Day 2 - Lake Rhona to Richea Creek carpark